menu iconknow your dna logosearch icon

 Don't miss out on the opportunity to learn more about yourself.
 Read our best DNA test page to find the best one for you.

-Genes account for only 2 percent of a person’s DNA.1 When scientists discovered the link between bananas and humans, they analyzed the sequences of genes in a banana.
+Genes are part of your DNA, not all of it.
+They account for only two percent of a personโ€™s DNA.5 When scientists discovered the link between bananas and humans, they analyzed the sequences of genes in a banana.

 Then, they predicted the sequences of all proteins that would be made from those genes.
 They also performed the same analysis for genes in humans.